elderly person walking through a park

 Related Articles:

-We all know the health benefits of exercise for both our physical and mental health.
-However, I’m sure most would agree that staying active as we age is easier said than done.
+Did you know that regular physical activity can add up to 5 extra years to your life?
+Many people wonder how to stay fit after 50, especially when dealing with busy schedules, physical limitations, and motivation challenges.
 Our days are busy, our lives are emotionally complex — add physical limitations to that and it makes exercising more difficult and potentially painful as we age.
 Life’s circumstances can certainly make for a recipe for a more sedentary life.

 Incorporating Low-Impact Exercises for Healthy Aging